Sailor Venus: Manga and anime

 Minako is first introduced in the Codename: Sailor V manga, of which she is the lead character.
-She is awakened as a Soldier by the white cat Artemis when she is thirteen years old and instructed that she has a duty to become the beautiful warrior, Sailor V. Artemis explains that Venus and Earth are "twin planets" of about the same size and weight, that Venus is her "mother star," and that she must protect Earth from its enemies.
-He shows her Magellan Castle orbiting around Venus and says that it is hers, although the existence of these castles is not revealed to the other Soldier characters until late in the Sailor Moon series.
+She is awakened as a Sailor Guardian by the white cat Artemis when she is thirteen years old and instructed that she has a duty to become the beautiful warrior, Sailor V. Artemis explains that Venus and Earth are "twin planets" of about the same size and weight, that Venus is her "mother star," and that she must protect Earth from its enemies.
+He shows her Magellan Castle orbiting around Venus and says that it is hers, although the existence of these castles is not revealed to the other Sailor Guardians until late in the Sailor Moon series.
+Artemis later reveals that Minako is an avatar of the goddess, Venus.
 She first dons her red hair bow during the first chapter of the story, on the recommendation of a handsome villain character that she defeats, and is almost never seen without it again.

-Though Sailor Moon technically leads the team during the various incarnations of the franchise, she’s actually not the team leader of the Sailor Senshi; instead, that honor goes to Sailor Venus.
-Minako exhibits considerable skills, cunning, and strength.
+Though Sailor Moon technically leads the team during the various incarnations of the franchise, she is actually not the team leader of Sailor Guardians; instead, that honor goes to Sailor Venus.
 Minako is depicted as athletic, friendly, romantic, resilient, and intelligent.
-She is very versatile acting very graceful, clever, and refined at times at others.
-Minako is able to wield a heavy sword with one hand to take on Queen Beryl.
-She also demonstrates serious leg strength when she jumps from the ground to the second story of a building in the ‘90s anime.
-Like Sailor Mars, Minako also has experience in hand-to-hand combat as she took on members of the “Dark Agency” in her own series Codename Sailor V. When Codename: Sailor V was enough of a hit to earn its own anime adaptation, Takeuchi was asked to expand the concept to include more girls, and when she did, she placed Usagi Tsukino as the protagonist, with Minako as a part of the team.
+She is also seen as graceful, clever, and refined at times.
+Minako is supernaturally strong, being able to wield a heavy sword with just one hand, and jumping from the ground to the top of a building in the ‘90s anime.
+Minako is as strong as Makoto, possibly even more than her, and like Sailor Mars, Minako also has large experience in hand-to-hand combat as she took on members of the “Dark Agency” in her own series Codename: Sailor V. When Codename: Sailor V was enough of a hit to earn its own anime adaptation, Takeuchi was asked to expand the concept to include more girls, and when she did, she placed Usagi Tsukino as the protagonist, with Minako as a part of the team.

 In the anime only, Minako spends some of her time as Sailor V in London, where she meets a young Interpol officer named Katarina who taught her English and acts as a big sister, and a young man called Alan, with whom she falls in love.
-One day Sailor V was the first to enter in a abbandoned warehouse but she was caught in an explosion after a criminal threw a grenade and assumed to be dead, Minako survives but she was injured she saw Alan and Katarina together and realizes that they had become a couple.
+One day Sailor V was the first to enter an abandoned warehouse but she was caught in an explosion after a criminal threw a grenade and assumed to be dead, Minako survives but she was injured she saw Alan and Katarina together and realizes that they had become a couple.
 She moves back to Japan shortly thereafter.
 She is also widely traveled in the manga, having visited Greece and China.